LPD-EPFL/byzfl/docs/fed_framework/classes/benchmark.rst

    Visualize the outcomes using prebuilt plotting functions.

-Why This Benchmark Framework?
+Why This FL Benchmark?
 -----------------------------

 All modules in the Federated Learning Framework (as shown in the Federated Learning Simulation) allow you to set up and run a federated learning training process.
 However, the original framework does not focus on systematically testing a wide range of parameters.
-This Benchmark Framework was created for precisely that purpose—leveraging the same modules but enabling exhaustive testing of aggregation methods, pre-aggregations, and attacks (existing or novel) across varying federated scenarios.
+This Benchmark was created for precisely that purpose—leveraging the same modules but enabling exhaustive testing of aggregation methods, pre-aggregations, and attacks (existing or novel) across varying federated scenarios.

 Examples of these scenarios include: